BDC Hamburger Icon

 How Taylor’s theory applies to SMBs

 While Taylor’s scientific management theory won’t work for every business or industry, it does provide advantages for certain organizations.
-Remember, an all-encompassing method may not work in today’s business world, especially for companies where employees and managers value flexibility, room for growth and the ability to change disciplines.
+Remember, an all-encompassing method may not work in today’s business world.
+This is especially true for companies where employees and managers value flexibility, room for growth and the ability to change disciplines.

 • Food service: The food service industry may lend itself to the assembly-line criticism, but that system is actually beneficial for this industry.
 Employees with specialized skill sets — like making dough, wrapping egg rolls or decorating cakes — can excel while contributing to the business in a single vertical.